 ALSO READDBS sees growth opportunity in NPA-saddled domestic banking Centre mulls using PDS network to extend banking services Strike by 10 trade unions to hit banking, transport tomorrow RBI clears the decks for on-tap banking, bars big corporates Strike by 10 trade unions begins; transport, banking to be hit

+There are enough competent women out there who could join the boards," she said.
+Kidwai also voiced reservations against companies' preference to look for women chief executives on boards, saying the benchmark is not applied for men.
 "I think all the boards want initially just women chief executives.
 The guys who are on their boards are not chief executives.
 So, what's wrong in finding women who are one level below a chief executive?" she asked.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)